Edwards closes out Timberwolves' 107-97 win against Kings - WHIZ News

 TIP-INS

-Kings: Entered 19th in the NBA in rebounding, averaging 45.2 per game.
-They finished with 47 rebounds on Wednesday. … The 20 turnovers were four off a season high. … Holmes had 12 points and seven rebounds.
+Kings: Finished with 47 rebounds after entering 19th in the NBA at 45.2 per game. … The 20 turnovers were four off a season high. … Holmes had 12 points and seven rebounds.
 He didn’t have an offensive rebound in the second half.

 Timberwolves: Josh Okogie was inactive with back spasms.
 Naz Reid returned after missing one game with right foot soreness and led the reserves with eight points. … It marked the fourth time this season Minnesota has held a team under 40% shooting. … The Wolves tied a season high with 56 points in the paint.